SvenWille/LogicForwardProofs/README.md

 exE = existential elimination
 allI = all introduction
 allE = all elimination
-assumption = uses a previously stated assumption
+assumption = uses a hypothesis to proof the goal

 ## Propositional Logic